 Advanced histopathologic stage is the most significant risk factor for LR following resection of primary colon cancer.26 Poorly differentiated tumors have a higher risk of LR compared to well- and moderately differentiated colon cancers.
 Distal colon cancers have been associated with a higher risk of LR, in some but not all studies.27,28

 The overexpression of the tumor suppressor protein p53 by rectal cancers has been associated with a high rate of LR after resection and chemoradiation of the primary tumor.29 In one series, rectal cancers that had both increased p53 nuclear accumulation and decreased expression of Bcl-2, which is inhibited by p53, had the highest risk of LR.30

-CD133 and CD44 have been identified as potential cancer stem cell markers for CRC and other malignancies.31 In one ...
+CD133 and CD44 have been identified as potential cancer stem cell markers for CRC and ...